-When it originally debuted near the start of the new millennium, the Toyota Tundra was considered by many people to be the first import full-size pickup truck to truly go head-to-head against the trucks from domestic brands.
+When it debuted at the turn of the 21st century, the Toyota Tundra was considered by many people to be the first import full-size pickup truck to truly go head to head against the trucks from the domestic brands.
 In the Tundra's favor were a refined V8 engine and Toyota's reputation for reliability and durability.
-This Tundra, however, ultimately found more of an audience with recreational pickup buyers than with hard-core users.
+This Tundra, however, found more of an audience with recreational pickup buyers than with hard-core users.

 If you are looking for older years, visit our used Toyota Tundra page.